 - Results should be processed within 72 hours, and you will be cleared for campus while you wait for your results.

 - For more information, visit our Learning Your Results section on the Testing page.

 If you test positive, please start to isolate from others.
-Call UF Health Screen, Test & Protect disease investigators at 352-273-9790 to learn your next steps.
+Call UF Health Screen, Test & Protect disease investigators at 352-273-9790 to learn next steps.

 Faculty and Staff

-In the effort to address significant public health risks, protect our community and keep our campus open, the university may mandate testing so long as we have the capacity and capability to provide test results in a timely manner.
+In an effort to address significant public health risks, protect our community and keep our campus open, the university may require testing so long as we have the capacity and capability to provide test results in a timely manner.
 Plans to expand mandatory surveillance testing in spring are consistent with our previous approach, which mandated testing of students in high-risk areas, as determined by UF Health experts.